Y0annD/jeelight/README.md

 To use the Lib, you need to have oppened the developer mode in your bulb.

 To do this, open your `Yeelight` mobile application,

-	- Click in the button that look like an Ùp Arrow`
+- Click in the button that look like an `Up Arrow`
 - Check that the button `Control on local network` is checked

 ## Discovering devices